Call Us: (540) 722-2181

 Few attorneys in Northern Virginia provide the superior service that you will receive from McCarthy & Akers, PLC.
 Unlike most law firms, our attorneys hold advanced certifications in elder law and elder care, and are members of the National Academy of Elder Law Attorneys.
 Additionally, we go one step farther by employing licensed social workers who are certified elder care coordinators to assist our clients.
 Our customers come first, and we want to help you enjoy your final decades without stress.

 When you’re ready to begin planning for your future, our friendly team is ready to help.
 Contact us at McCarthy & Akers, PLC, at (540) 722-2181 for a free consultation today.
-We have offices in Strasburg, Woodstock, Front Royal, Winchester, Manasses, Warrenton, and Culpeper.
+We have offices in Strasburg, Front Royal, Winchester, Manasses, and Culpeper.

 Copyright© 2022.
 McCarthy & Akers, PLC.
 All rights reserved.